JFrdrkssn/playbay/README.md

   - Registration is easy and only has username and password as required fields.
 - As a User, I want to be able to add profile information about myself.
   - This is not possible right now.
 It's a planned feature.
 As the site grows, this would be an essential part of creating a community on the site.
+<br/><br/>

+### Site Interaction

+- As a User, I want to be able to post entries.
+  - When logged in, the navigation bar has a "Post+" link.
+The + sign is golden for added visibility.
+A user has to provide a category, title, excerpt and content.
+Images are optional.
+- As a User, I want to be able to edit and delete posts created by me.
+  - When logged in, the home page post list has en "Edit" button if the user is the author of the post.
+The detailed view of posts by the user has both "Edit" and "Delete" links.
+The "Edit" page has a form for editing the post except images.
+The "Delete" page has a big red button with a warning to the user.
+- As a User, I want to be able to comment on posts.
+  - When logged in, a user can comment on any posts via a form at the bottom of each post.
+- As a User, I want to be able to like/upvote posts.
+  - When logged in, a user can like or unlike posts.
+This is done on the particular post's page that you want to like/unlike.